RoxasKH/Pokedex-Qt/README.md

-# Pokedex QT
+# Pokedex Qt
-> A simple Pokedex application written with the help of the C++ QT framework.
+> A simple Pokedex application written with the help of the C++ Qt framework.

 ![Pokedex Pokedex Showcase](screenshots/pokedex_showcase.png?raw=true "Showcase of the pokedex screen")
 ![Pokedex Compare Showcase](screenshots/pokedex_compare_showcase.png?raw=true "Showcase of the compare screen")